gi1mic/rc28_emulator/readme.md

 	  leonardo.build.extra_flags={build.usb_flags}

-  Now modify hardware\arduino\avr\cores\arduino\USBcore.cpp and change the #if section at the top of the file to the following:
+  Now modify hardware\arduino\avr\cores\arduino\USBcore.cpp and change the #if section at the top of the file to match the following:

 	  #if USB_VID == 0x2341
 	  #  if defined(USB_MANUFACTURER)